 Whether it’s a bar of soap in its printed cardboard box, to a plastic tub of rat poison, so much seems to be packaged with scant regard for our precious environment.

-Hands up anyone who hasn’t been tempted by attractive packaging.
-In the supermarket there is shelf after shelf of over-packaged but attractive products which we certainly don’t need, but which we like to have.
+Hands up to anyone who hasn’t been tempted by attractive packaging.
+In the supermarket, there is shelf after shelf of over-packaged but attractive products which we certainly don’t need, but which we like to have.

 And why not?
 After all, most of us are still leading a consumer lifestyle and thousands of jobs depend on people’s taste for life’s non-essentials.

 However, living in the country as we are, we are conscious of the importance of trying to do something about it.
 After all, we are less likely to have a weekly garbage collection and may, on practical grounds alone, have to make sure that we are only throwing out the absolute minimum.

 We become used to re-using things, whether it’s putting hedge trimmings, cardboard, and newspapers in the shredder to provide mulch for the veggie patch to help retain moisture, or making worn-out shirts into cleaning rags or drying cloths for wet dogs.
 Those muddy lengths of indestructible baler string have to be gathered until another use can be found for them.